NoniBell/olympic-etl/README.md

 * [The World Bank Data: BDP growth (annual %)](https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG?end=1990&most_recent_year_desc=true&start=1990&view=map&year=1961) Source: The World Bank Open Data Source

-All of the data sets were originally formatted in csv files which we read into Jupyter Lab for transformation.
+All of the data sets were originally formatted in CSV files which we read into Jupyter Lab for transformation.

 ## Transform
-Steps for data transformation of each dataset are listed below.
-Code for the transformations can be found in their corresponding Jupyter notebook.
+Steps for data transformation are listed below for each dataset.
+Code for the transformations can be found in their corresponding Jupyter notebooks.

 ### Guardian Transformation
 * Add season column (summer or winter) to summer and winter data